danielkinpara/RepData_PeerAssessment2/PA2_template.md

 ##  $ rural     : num  0 0 0 0 0 0 0 0 0 0 ...
 ```

-The next step is to clean **EVTYPE**.
+The next step was to clean **EVTYPE**.
 There are 985 different event types in the database.
-The non-standard events must be re-classified into the 48 listed event types defined by the NWS.
-In order to do that, each observation will be compared to the event types in the official list.
-If there's a match, the event will be assigned as the respective match.
-Otherwise, the event will be assigned as **NA**.
+The non-standard events were re-classified into the 48 listed event types defined by the NWS.
+In order to do that, each observation was compared to the event types in the official list.
+If there's a match, the event was assigned as the respective match.
+Otherwise, the event was assigned as **NA**.
 The content of **EVTYPE** had the trailing spaces removed and the letters capitalized before matching.

 ```r